How to Prevent Foreclosure of Philippine Properties

 Here are some tips to prevent foreclosure of Philippines properties:

-- Pay the mortgage as much as you can even with a very little money every month to cowl the owed money.
+- Pay the mortgage as much as you can, even with very little money every month to cowl the owed money.

 - Cut back your mortgage payments for a brief time.